 Prior to that, I was a senior politics staff writer at Mic, where I wrote columns on public policy issues, covered the 2016 primaries and interviewed leading political figures like Sen. Elizabeth Warren, U.S. Labor Secretary Tom Perez, and acclaimed scholar Cornel West.
 I also covered Black Lives Matter protests, the Fight for 15, and broke news on student debt strikers.
 One highlight of my time there was when I broke news by prompting Warren to admit that she wouldn’t rule out serving as vice president to Hillary Clinton.

-Before that, he served as a writer for Arianna Huffington, then editor-in-chief of The Huffington Post, handling her public commentary on politics and international affairs.
-Earlier, he was a co-columnist, foreign affairs blogger, and web producer at Politico, where he interviewed heads of state, broke news on congressional races and tracked the lobbying sector.
+Before that, I served as a writer for Arianna Huffington, then editor-in-chief of The Huffington Post, handling her public commentary on politics and international affairs.
+I also worked with her on a book that debuted at No. 1 on a New York Times best-seller list.